grammyjs/website/site/docs/plugins/keyboard.md

   .resized();
 ```

-It does not matter when you call `resized` (first or last or somewhere in between).
+It does not matter whether you call `resized` first, last or somewhere in between.
 The result will always be the same.

 #### One-Time Custom Keyboards